riyasql/riyasql/README.md

 ### Hi there 👋

-> TAnyone who stops learning is old, whether at twenty or eighty.
-Anyone who keeps learning stays young.
-The greatest thing in life is to keep your mind young.
+> Anyone who stops learning is old, whether at twenty or eighty.
-Henry Ford
+> Anyone who keeps learning stays young.
+The greatest thing in life is to keep your mind young. - Henry Ford

 <!--
 **riyasql/riyasql** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.